open-mmlab/mmengine/docs/en/tutorials/optimization.md

 ### Effective interval

-You can set the effective interval of the schedulers in mmengine.
-Through the two parameters of `begin` and `end`, you can control the interval in which the scheduler is updated.
+You can set the effective interval of the schedulers in MMEngine.
+Through the two parameters of `begin` and `end`, you can control the interval in which the scheduler is applied.

 Example: